WAN-Solutions/wan24-Core/README.md

 - Queue worker (for actions and/or items)
 - Parallel queue worker (for actions and/or items)
 - `ParallelAsync` implementation
+    - `ForEachAsync` with an asynchronous or synchronous input source
+    - `FilterAsync` with an asynchronous or synchronous input source and item filter
+    - `Filter` for synchronous parallel filtering
 - Base class for a hosted worker, which implements the `IHostedService` interface (timed or permanent running)
 - `EventThrottle` for throttling event handler calls